Welcome to today's edition of the Rush 24-7 podcast.

 I know he wants to sell it if he still does own it.

-And Joe Kernan said the stock market is um is is OE or QE juiced in your in your view, meaning they've overdone it.
+And Joe Kernan said the stock market is OE or QE juiced in your view, meaning they've overdone it.

-And he said, this is gonna this is gonna make the QE last even longer because maybe it hurts the recovery, so the stock at this point is how much of a bubble in your view, even though it's come down a little.
+And he said, this is going to make the QE last even longer because maybe it hurts the recoveries of the stock.

 I would raise the question as to whether or not the events that are going on right now are an excuse for the stock market to correct.